Json-zhao-cn/MdBlog/blogs/ETL/AppacheNIFI/Download/NIFI2.3.0Version.md

 `copy and save the user`

-5. login,you will see the nifi home screen, you can start you nifi journey now.
+5.use this initial username and password to login,you will see the nifi home screen, you can start you nifi journey now.

 ![nifihome](./nifiHome.png)